PsychiatryBench: A Multi-Task Benchmark for LLMs in Psychiatry: Experimental and Evaluation Methodology

 The process of interpreting and extracting meaningful information from LLM outputs emerged as a critical and non-trivial component of our methodology.
 While it may appear straightforward for tasks involving simple responses such as multiple-choice questions (MCQs) or numerical ratings the actual output behavior of large models introduced substantial complexity.

-Advanced reasoning-oriented models, such as DeepSeek Chat and Gemini Thinking, often diverged from strict output formats.
+Advanced reasoning-oriented models, such as DeepSeek Chat , Gemini Thinking and Sonnet 4.5 Thinking, often diverged from strict output formats.
 Rather than outputting a clean label or value, they frequently embedded the answer within lengthy justifications or explanations.
-This behavior required parsing not just the final answer, but also understanding the structure of the response and retaining the embedded reasoning what we refer to as \textit{"printing the reasoning"}.
+This behavior required parsing not just the final answer, but also understanding the structure of the response and retaining the embedded reasoning what we refer to as \textit{"printing the reasoning".}

 Consequently, our methodology included customized parsers and heuristics tailored to each model’s output style, allowing us to isolate the relevant information while preserving contextual evidence to support qualitative evaluation.